geodes-sms/MAGDA/README.md

-# class-diagram-editor
+# MAPLe – Model Assistance by Prompt Learning

-An editor to create class diagram.
+An tool for domain modeling by class diagrams and GPT-driven recommendations.

 ## Setting up the environment (Developers):
   * https://www.eclipse.org/downloads/packages/release/juno/sr1/eclipse-modeling-tools
   * While running the experiment, we will have 3 workspaces running, launch the first one, import the folders in the plugin folder using "open projects from file systems"